PyTorch on Aurora¶

 Current tile = 0

-Current device ID = <intel_extension_for_pytorch.xpu.device object at 0x1540a9f25790>
+Current device ID = <torch.xpu.device object at 0x154c8fad4d40>

-Device properties = _XpuDeviceProperties(name='Intel(R) Data Center GPU Max 1550', platform_name='Intel(R) Level-Zero', \
+Device properties = _XpuDeviceProperties(name='Intel(R) Data Center GPU Max 1550', platform_name='Intel(R) oneAPI Unified Runtime over Level-Zero', type='gpu', device_id=0xBD6, uuid=d20ebf0c-4ca0-6be7-0000-000000000001, driver_version='1.6.33578+42', total_memory=65520MB, max_compute_units=448, gpu_eu_count=448, gpu_subslice_count=56, max_work_group_size=1024, max_num_sub_groups=64, sub_group_sizes=[16 32], has_fp16=1, has_fp64=1, has_atomic64=1)

 Each Aurora node has 6 GPUs (also called "Devices" or "cards") and each GPU is composed of two tiles (also called "Sub-device").
-By default, each tile is mapped to one PyTorch device, giving a total of 12 devices per node in the above output.
+By default, the frameworks module sets ZE_FLAT_DEVICE_HIERARCHY=FLAT, meaning that the 12 PVC tiles are exposed as devices (see more details on the Python page).
+This is the recommended setting for AI/ML workloads.

-Using GPU Devices as PyTorch devices
+Using the entire PVC GPU as PyTorch devices

-export ZE_AFFINITY_MASK=0
+export ZE_AFFINITY_MASK=0,1

-export ZE_AFFINITY_MASK=0.0,0.1
+export ZE_AFFINITY_MASK=0.0,1.0

 1

-_XpuDeviceProperties(name='Intel(R) Data Center GPU Max 1550', platform_name='Intel(R) Level-Zero', type='gpu', driver_version='1.3.30872', total_memory=131072MB, max_compute_units=896, gpu_eu_count=896, gpu_subslice_count=112, max_work_group_size=1024, max_num_sub_groups=64, sub_group_sizes=[16 32], has_fp16=1, has_fp64=1, has_atomic64=1)
+_XpuDeviceProperties(name='Intel(R) Data Center GPU Max 1550', platform_name='Intel(R) oneAPI Unified Runtime over Level-Zero', type='gpu', device_id=0xBD6, uuid=d20ebf0c-4ca0-6be7-0000-000000000000, driver_version='1.6.33578+42', total_memory=131040MB, max_compute_units=896, gpu_eu_count=896, gpu_subslice_count=112, max_work_group_size=1024, max_num_sub_groups=64, sub_group_sizes=[16 32], has_fp16=1, has_fp64=1, has_atomic64=1)

 More information and details are available through the Level Zero Specification Documentation - Affinity Mask